babangsund/babangsund.com/src/blog/relay_local_state_management_2.md

 └── package.json
 ```

-And the `src/index.js` file looks like this.
+The `src/index.js` file looks like this.
 We won't be making any changes to this file.

 ```javascript